-Generally, people with mild cases of COVID may recover in 1-2 weeks, but with severe cases, recovery may take over 6 weeks.
-Extreme cases may lead to hospitalization or even death.
+Generally, people with mild cases of COVID may recover in 1-2 weeks, and it’s recommended that people with milder cases stay home/isolated for about 2 weeks to ensure a full recovery.
+However, this is not the same with more severe cases where recovery may take over 6 weeks and extreme cases may lead to hospitalization or even death.
 At this time the exact mortality rate of COVID is not known but current data suggests that the rate is between 3-4% as compared to the seasonal flu which has a mortality rate below 0.1%.

 There is some evidence to show that there may be lasting damage to some parts of the body in people who have recovered from COVID.
 Including damage to the heart, kidney, lungs, and brain.
 However, at this time not much information is known about how common these damages are in people that recover from COVID, or how long it may take for a complete recovery.
 From prior knowledge about lung damage, it may take anywhere from a few weeks to a few years for someone to recover from lung damage.